Luis Ricardo Fraga

 Fellow, Institute for Educational Initiatives

-In 2011 President Barack Obama appointed him to the President’s Advisory Commission on Educational Excellence for Hispanics.
-The Commission develops action plans and priorities for President Obama and Secretary of Education Arne Duncan to improve the educational attainment of Hispanics.
-He is co-chair of the Higher Education Committee that organized a symposium in August 2012 entitled “Enriching America Through the 21st Century: Enhancing Latino Postsecondary Completion.”
-In 2011, Hispanic Business named him one of the top “100 Influentials” in the U.S. In 2013, Seattle Mayor Michael McGinn appointed him to the Immigrant Voting Rights Task Force where he serves as co-chair.
-He is the immediate past president of the Board of Directors of OneAmerica, an immigrant rights and advocacy organization based in Seattle, WA.
-In 2011 Archbishop Peter Sartain appointed him to the board of the Fulcrum Foundation that provides financial support to families and schools in the Archdiocese of Seattle.
+In 2011 President Barak Obama appointed him to the President’s Advisory Commission on Educational Excellence for Hispanics where he also serves as co-chair of the Postsecondary Education Subcommittee.
+In 2011, Hispanic Businessnamed him one of the top “100 Influentials” in the U.S. In 2013, Seattle Mayor Michael McGinn appointed him to the Immigrant Voting Rights Task Force where he served as co-chair.
 In 2008 he was appointed by Governor Christine Gregoire to serve on Washington’s New Americans Policy Council.

 In 2003-04 he was a Fellow at the Radcliffe Institute for Advanced Study, Harvard University, and in 1989-90 he was a Fellow at the Center for Advanced Study in the Behavioral Sciences, Stanford University.

-Fraga received a number of teaching, advising, mentoring, and service awards at Stanford including the Rhodes Prize for Excellence in Undergraduate Teaching (1993), the Dinkelspiel Award for Distinctive Contributions to Undergraduate Education (1995), the Allan V. Cox Medal for Faculty Excellence Fostering Undergraduate Research (1997), the Faculty Award from the Chicano/Latino Graduating Class (1993, 1996, 1997, 1999, 2000, 2001), the Undergraduate Faculty Advisor of the Year Award (2001), and the Associated Students of Stanford University Teaching Award (2003).
-The Luis R. Fraga Fellowship was established in 2007 in his honor through the Haas Center for Public Service at Stanford University.
-He was also given the Adaljiza Sosa-Riddell Award for Exemplary Mentoring of Graduate Latina/o Students by the Committee on the Status of Latinos in the Profession of the American Political Science Association (2001) and this same award for mentoring junior faculty (2004).
+Fraga has received a number of teaching, advising, mentoring, and service awards at Stanford including the Rhodes Prize for Excellence in Undergraduate Teaching (1993), the Dinkelspiel Award for Distinctive Contributions to Undergraduate Education (1995), the Allan V. Cox Medal for Faculty Excellence Fostering Undergraduate Research (1997), the Faculty Award from the Chicano/Latino Graduating Class (1993, 1996, 1997, 1999, 2000, 2001), the Undergraduate Faculty Advisor of the Year Award (2001), and the Associated Students of Stanford University Teaching Award (2003).
+He has also received the Adaljiza Sosa-Riddell Award for Exemplary Mentoring of Graduate Latina/o Students by the Committee on the Status of Latinos in the Profession of the American Political Science Association (2001) and this same award for mentoring junior faculty (2004).
 In 2010 he received an award from the Graduate School of the University of Washington for exemplary advocacy and leadership on behalf of graduate education.
 He was recognized as one of the Champions of Catholic Education in 2012 for his work to establish the first Spanish-English, two-way immersion school in the Seattle Archdiocese, the Juan Diego Academy at Holy Rosary School in Tacoma, WA.
 In 2013 he was the first recipient of the Juan Diego Award.
+In 2017, he received the Distinguished Career Award from the Latino Caucus of the Midwest Political Science Association.
+Also in that year he was recognized by Notre Dame as one of the inaugural members of the All-Faculty Team for his leadership and contributions to Notre Dame.
+In 2018, he received the Lifetime Achievement for Excellence in Community Service Award from the Mexican American Legal Defense and Educational Fund (MALDEF).